 - Change your passwords regularly.
 There are notifications that prompt users to change passwords.
 We know it is painfully irritating to change and memorization a new one, but it is all about stopping theft.

-Stick to these best practices.
-Passwords being vital component of system security are targeted via phishing or social engineering.
+Stick to these password best practices.
+Passwords being a vital component of system security are targeted via phishing or social engineering.
 Make sure you stick to these and educate people around you to exercise caution when it comes to protecting one’s identity online – and this starts with password protection.